-By now, the idea of activists in Broward County, Florida wanting some kind of gun control is about as surprising as finding out that Alexandria Occasio-Cortez has said something stupid.
+By now, the idea of activists in Broward County, Florida wanting some form of gun control is about as surprising as finding out that Rep. Alexandria Occasio-Cortez (D-NY) has said something stupid.
 It’s just part of the natural order of the world these days.

-However, this time, the group is trying to put an initiative on the ballot in Florida to ban assault weapons throughout the state.
+However, this time, a group is trying to put an initiative on the ballot in Florida to ban assault weapons throughout the state.

 Gun control activists submitted 200 signatures for certification Monday at the Broward County Board of Elections office in Fort Lauderdale.